+Do you ever need to open or close your garage manually?
 Automatic garage doors are a nearly ubiquitous convenience.
-However, when the power goes out or if you lose your remote, they can go from a helpful amenity to a headache.
-Luckily there are simple ways to disconnect the door from its powered mechanism and allow for free movement as well as easy reattachment later.
+However, it is a different story when the power goes out or if you lose your remote.
+As a result, these doors can go from a helpful amenity to a headache.
+Luckily, there are simple ways to disconnect the door from its powered mechanism.
+That is where this article will be very useful.

-This sounds more intimidating than it is: all you need to do to disconnect the door from its powered mechanism is locate the emergency release cord.
-First, make sure your garage door is completely closed.
-Disconnecting it from its automated mechanism in an open position will cause the door to crash to the ground, causing damage to it and anything underneath.
+It sounds more intimidating than it is.
+However, all you need to do to disconnect the door from its powered mechanism is locate the emergency release cord.
+First, make sure your door is completely closed.
+Disconnecting it from its automated mechanism in an open position will cause the door to crash to the ground.
+That can cause damage to it and anything underneath.

-Once you’ve driven your car or moved whatever objects you need into or out of the garage, let the door down easily.
-If your remote is still lost or power is not working, you might keep your garage door disconnected from its automation and lock the door.
-When power is back on or you’ve found your remote, it’s time to reconnect the release level.
+Remove your car or whatever objects you need into or out of the garage, then let the door down easily.
+If your remote is still lost or power is not working, keep your garage door disconnected from its automation and lock it.
+When power is back on, or you have found your remote, it is time to reconnect the release level.

 Locate the same emergency cord you pulled to disengage the release lever.
-To reengage it, pull down on the cord in the same way.
-The lever will reconnect to the trolley that pulls your garage door up and down.
+To re-engage it, pull down on the cord in the same way.
+The lever will reconnect to the trolley that pulls your door up and down.